axone-protocol/docs/docs/whitepaper/data-spaces.md

 In a nutshell, the governance of a Data Space defines the following :

--	Nature of the Data Space (public, private, secret)
+- The visibility of the Data Space (public, private, secret).
--	Nature of participants
+- The nature of participants.
--	Conditions of access to the Data Space
+- A set of rules that organizes _life_ in the Data Space (the conditions of access, the operations that are allowed or prohibited).
--	Mechanisms to change the rules
+- A rules amendment process.

 :::